From Synchrony to Sequence: Exo-to-Ego Generation via Interpolation: Methodology

 \textit{Pretraining.} In the pretraining stage, the model is trained on 356k video clips collected from all available categories.
 Each sample consists of a direct Exo\(\rightarrow\)Ego pair, without any interpolation.
 The pretraining runs for 20 epochs (approximately 4 days) on 8 NVIDIA H200 GPUs, providing a strong initialization for subsequent fine-tuning.

-\textit{Finetuning.} Building upon the pretrained weights, we finetune category-specific models using 40k videos per category, enabling interpolation, for 150 epochs (roughly 3.5 days) on 8 NVIDIA H200 GPUs.
+\textit{Finetuning.} Building upon the pretrained weights, we finetune category-specific models using 40k videos per category, enabling interpolation, for 150 epochs (roughly 4 days) on 8 NVIDIA H200 GPUs.
 Training samples are constructed as paired triplets $(S=(X,I,G), P=(P_x,P_i,P_g)$ with \(I\) and \(P_i\) representing interpolated pseudo ground-truth visual and pose sequences.
 At each training step, we randomly select one of two sequential sub-tasks: either

 This stochastic decomposition allows the model to jointly learn both transitions, Exo\(\rightarrow\)Interp and Interp\(\rightarrow\)Ego, within a unified training framework.
-More details regarding implementation and hyperparameters are provided in the supplementary material.
+More details regarding implementation, hyperparameters, and the setup for enabling Ego2Exo generation are provided in the supplementary material.